 Cameras have come a long way since the first Kodak was released back in 1888.
 Modern DSLR and mirrorless cameras now come equipped with endless settings, and playing around with these can change the entire look and feel of your video.

 With so many camera settings to choose from, many people immediately feel overwhelmed and decide to take the easy route by keeping their cameras set to auto mode.

 While automatic settings can usually deliver good results, there’s a better way to do things for even better results.
-And that is to forego auto mode and manually adjust the device settings instead.
+And that is to forego auto mode and manually adjust the DSLR video settings instead.

 Important: When available, we use affiliate links and may earn a commission!

 Some of you may be thinking, is it worth all the hassle to change around all of the camera settings manually?
 Well, the answer is yes, and the good news is that there’s really not that much hassle involved at all.

 To learn about how to adjust your camera settings for optimal results, check out our full tutorial so you can create great videos, every time.